dlr-eoc/ukis-frontend-libraries/projects/utils-maps/README.md

   });
 ```

-Custom renderers.
+**utils-ol-data**
+Utilities to work with data like GeoJson and openlayers.

+**utils-ol-interaction**
+Utilities to work with stuff like popups or feature selection.

+**utils-ol-mapstate**
+Utilities that help in the management of the mapsate like extent, zoom, center and projection.

+**Custom renderers**
 Openlayers allows us to define our own, custom renderers.
 Currently we have:

  - `minimal_renderer` contains an absolute minimal example of what is required to create a custom renderer
  - `dtm_renderer` illustrates how WebGL can make use of normal-maps
  - `particle_renderer` procedurally generates little white particles that move along a force-field (that the user may change at any point)